Menu

 As you near the end of the Routeburn, the track becomes ever wider, which is highly useful as the oncoming stream of day hikers increases with every step.
 We probably found this last section (after Key Summit) the least interesting, or perhaps we just didn’t like the hordes of people on the track.

 By the time we got to The Divide Shelter, it was getting warmer and warmer and I was definitely suffering from ‘end-of-trail-itis’.
-We took the obligatory ‘finish photo’ and were happy to locate our campervan in the car park.
+We took the obligatory ‘finish photo’ and were very happy to locate our campervan in the car park.

-SIDE TRIP: KEY SUMMIT
+SIDE TRIP: KEY SUMMIT (~2KM RETURN FROM THE TURNOFF)

-The side trip to Key Summit will add about 0.75-1 hour to your hike, and unless you’re pressed for time, I would definitely try and do it (if the weather is clear, that is).
+The side trip to Key Summit will add about an hour to your hike, and unless you’re pressed for time, I would definitely try and do it (if the weather is clear, that is).

 Apart from the expansive views, there’s a boardwalk nature trail taking you through alpine wetlands, past tarns and bogs, and through sub-alpine shrubland.